 Finally, if $u_k\rightharpoonup u$ weakly in $L^{\pd}(0,T;L^{\qd}(\Omega))$, then the strong convergence holds. \end{theorem}

 \begin{proof}To deal with the nonlinearity in the state equation we can proceed as in \cite[Theorem 5.1]{Casas-1997}.
-Combining this approach with the well known results for linear equations, see e.g. \cite[Chapter III]{LSU}, existence, uniqueness, regularity and the first and third estimates follow easily.
+Combining this approach with the well-known results for linear equations, see e.g. \cite[Chapter III]{LSU}, existence, uniqueness, regularity and the first and third estimates follow easily.

 To deduce the second estimate and the convergence properties, we introduce $w_k = y_{u_k}-y_u$.
-Subtracting the equations satisfied by $y_{u_k}$ and $y_u$ and using the mean value theorem we get the existence of measurable functions $\hat y_k = y_u+\theta_k(y_{u_k}-y_u)$, $0<\theta_k(x,t)<1$ such that
+Subtracting the equations satisfied by $y_{u_k}$ and $y_u$ and using the mean value theorem we get the existence of measurable functions $\hat y_k = y_u+\theta_k(y_{u_k}-y_u)$, $0<\theta_k(x,t)<1$, such that

 From \cite[Theorem III-10.1]{LSU}, we deduce the existence of $C_{\pd,\qd}>0$ and $\gamma \in(0,1)$ such that $\|w_k\|_{C^{\gamma,\gamma/2}(\bar Q)}\leq C_{\pd,\qd}\|u_k-u\|_{L^{\pd}(0,T;L^{\qd}(\Omega))}$.
 This proves the second estimate.
 Finally, since $C^{\gamma,\gamma/2}(\bar Q)$ is compactly embedded in $C(\bar Q)$ it is immediate to see that $\|w_k\|_{C(\bar Q)}\to 0$.
 In particular, $\|w_k(\cdot,T)\|_{L^\infty(\Omega)}\to 0$ holds.
 Using this fact and multiplying the above equation by $w_k$ and making integration by parts we infer convergence $w_k\to 0$ in $L^2(0,T;H^1(\Omega))$. \end{proof}